mswjs/data/README.md

 })
 ```

-In the example above the `id` is the primary key for the `user` model.
+In the example above, the `id` is the primary key for the `user` model.
 This means that whenever a `user` is created it must have the `id` property that equals a unique `String`.

 ### Integrate with mocks